Review and road test of the Renault ZOE

 Ten Second Review of the Renault ZOE

 If you've ever hankered after an electric car, there might have been a few impediments to an impending purchase.
 The first wave of electric cars weren't styled very appealingly.
 Never a good thing.
 Then came a second generation of vehicles that looked more like cars but which carried price tags that read like a bad joke.
 Electric cars were either cheap and horrible or expensive and barely adequate.
 Even when we moved on a bit from that, they still couldn't offer a credible level of battery range for most potential customers.
 Renault though, wants to change things.

 The brand has already brought us the fun Twizy lightweight city car and even a Kangoo van featuring battery power.
-With the improved version of this ZOE supermini though, the company's got really serious about all-electric concept, notably so with the introduction of the version we're going to talk about here with its more capable 41kWh Z.E. battery and uprated R110 electric motor.
+With the improved version of this ZOE supermini though, the company's got really serious about all-electric concept, notably so with the introduction of the version we're going to talk about here with its more capable 52kWh Z.E. battery and uprated R135 electric motor.

 The ZOE is designed for city driving, so the steering has been geared to offer a smooth effortless feel.
 Likewise, the throttle pedal doesn't offer too much in the way of resistance but the brake responds to a good hoofing which seems a little odd at first.
 Like all electric cars, the ZOE feels eerily quiet as it pulls away, with no discernible engine noise other than a faint whine.
 This usually means you'll hear every bump and thump from the road as a result, but Renault has done a good job on chassis refinement and ride quality is excellent.
 To prevent pedestrians waltzing out in front of its silent approach, the ZOE emits a sound at low speeds but you can barely hear it at all from inside the vehicle.
 The 'Z.E.
 Voice' can be switched between three different sounds or can be completely switched off if you fancy a new bonnet ornament.